Essays

 Time, elsewhere in Weir's work, becomes even more stretched out, and light's relationship to it becomes both fugitive and completely determining.
 The title of her series of photograms, The history of light (Betelgeuse) c.1374 – Dec 2014, refers to the second-brightest star in the Orion constellation, the light from which takes some 640 years to reach Earth.
 This means that Betelgeuse may have died anytime since the late 14th century and we would be none the wiser.
 Weir produces these photograms directly from the light of Betelgeuse by building a makeshift camera of her own.
 This consisted of a tube that moved in time with Earth's rotation, meaning that the photographic film could be fixed on the dying star for hours at a time.
 In their economy, these photograms are beautiful illustrations of the gap between what is actually the case and what we perceive it to be.
 In the case of Betelgeuse, our perceptions are two-thirds of a millennium behind the times.

 Another of Weir's series, titled Future Perfect (2015), is made using photographic retouching inks that have differing states of lightfastness (a lovely word).
 Each of these delicate geometric abstractions is dated from when it was made to when the colour fades away.
 This life span could be months or even decades.
 These are photograms with an expiry date, always in the process of receding from view.
-I remember Walter Benjamin's claim that, 'To do without people is for photography the most impossible of renunciations’
+I remember Walter Benjamin's claim that, 'To do without people is for photography the most impossible of renunciations’1, and wonder at how these photograms of Weir's are somehow trying to do without photography, while at the same time insisting on its persistence.
+After all, the future perfect tense means 'this will have been'.

 Weir's film A Reflection on Light (2015) feels like the light-filled double of Darkroom, in that it involves another overlooked Irish pioneer with ties to the early decades of modernism.
 The 20-minute film trails a 1938 painting titled Let There Be Light, one of the last paintings to be completed by Mainie Jellett, who studied first in London with Walter Sickert then in Paris.
 Soon after returning from her studies with the cubist Albert Gleizes, in 1923, Jellett exhibited Decoration at the Dublin Painters' Society.
 This was the first ever abstract painting to be exhibited in Dublin.
 Jellett was deeply religious, and the title of her painting quotes from the third line of the Book of Genesis – that is, the moment when God, by creating light, gave shape to a hitherto formless world.
 Light and creation are yoked together, from the very beginning.
 In fact, Jellett's own family was closely connected to contemporary thinking about optics and perception.
 Her grandfather, a physicist who had laid some of the ground for Einstein's theory of relativity, invented an object called a half-shadow prism, which refracts a beam of light into a circle (wire models are included in Weir's retrospective at IMMA, casually propping one on top of a vitrine, as though it had been absentmindedly forgotten).
 Again, light and time become enfolded.
 As Weir's own voiceover wonders at one point, 'Perhaps time is like light – sometimes a wave, sometimes a particle...
 'Perhaps time is a circle.
 Its line makes an arc and implies a return.'

 A Reflection on Light begins in what was once Jellett's studio and home in Dublin, 'unchanged since she lived here', as Weir tells us.
 Today, Jellett's family still lives in the house, and the building is used as a commercial photography studio.
 We see an older couple – Jellett's nephew and his wife – circled by a photographer, as they pose for a portrait.
 Light rakes through a window, seemingly more the subject than the couple.
 The film soon cuts again to another pair of figures, this time art-handlers.
 We are in the galleries of IMMA, where the two men are in the process of deinstalling the 2013 exhibition 'Analysing Cubism'.
 They are carefully carrying Jellett's painting.
 Finally, we see where Let There Be Light permanently resides, at Trinity College's School of Physics, where for several years Weir has been a resident artist.
 A Reflection on Light traces the social life of an art work, how it passes from the studio to the white cube, the two defining spaces of modernism.
 A single painting quietly bobs at the centre of this shifting narrative.
-As Jellett herself once wrote, 'A picture is a mobile living thing.’
+As Jellett herself once wrote, 'A picture is a mobile living thing.’2

 The title of Weir's hour-long film Black Square (2015) alludes to Kasimir Malevich's painting of exactly 100 years before.
 This he had presented in a seminal exhibition in Petrograd, titled 'The Last Exhibition of Paintings 0.10', alongside works by Vladimir Tatlin and Liubov Popova, among others.
 As was implied by the exhibition title, a manifesto in itself, Malevich and his peers saw the works on display as marking the very end-point of painting, a return to degree zero.